Skip to content

 Claude Sonnet 4.5 cursor alternatives

-Claude Sonnet 4.5 has become the default model many developers want from cursor alternatives, so it is worth calling out which tools support it cleanly.
-Most premium cursor ai alternatives 2026 now bundle Claude Sonnet 4.5 through the Anthropic API: Cursor itself, Windsurf, GitHub Copilot Pro, Continue.dev, Cline, Phind Pro, Replit Core and Bolt.new.
-Claude Code is the most direct experience because it is Anthropic's own product and runs Claude Sonnet 4.5 natively.
-The differences across these cursor alternatives are not really about the model — Claude Sonnet 4.5 is the same model everywhere — but about how the tool prompts it, how it manages context, and how the agent handles long tasks.
-If you want to test claude sonnet 4.5 cursor alternatives side by side, start with Windsurf and Claude Code; they expose the model differently and you will quickly see which feel matches your work.
+Claude Sonnet 4.5 was the default model many developers wanted from cursor alternatives when we first published, so it is worth calling out which tools support it cleanly, and what has changed since.
+Most premium cursor ai alternatives 2026 bundle Claude Sonnet models through the Anthropic API: Cursor itself, Devin Desktop (formerly Windsurf), GitHub Copilot Pro, Continue.dev, Cline, Replit Core and Bolt.new.
+Two updates as of August 2026.
+First, Phind Pro was on this list in our May edition and should no longer be: Phind shut down on 16 January 2026.
+Second, Sonnet 4.5 is now a legacy model rather than the frontier one.
+Anthropic has since shipped Claude Sonnet 5 and Claude Opus 5, and Sonnet 4.5 is still selectable, including in GitHub Copilot's model picker, but it is no longer what you get by default.
+Claude Code is the most direct experience because it is Anthropic's own product and runs the current Claude models natively.
+The differences across these cursor alternatives are not really about the model, a given Claude model is the same model everywhere, but about how the tool prompts it, how it manages context, and how the agent handles long tasks.
+If you want to test claude sonnet cursor alternatives side by side, start with Devin Desktop and Claude Code; they expose the model differently and you will quickly see which feel matches your work.

 For background on how these tools stack up in head-to-head testing, see our best AI coding assistants 2026 guide and the Claude Code vs Cursor analysis.